magomimmo/modern-cljs/doc/tutorial-14.md

 )
 ```

-> NOTE 2: In the Restful community, which I'm starting to appreciated a
+> NOTE 1: In the Restful communitoes, which I appreciated a lot, that
-> lot, that whould be a blasphemy, because the Shopping Calculator is an
+> whould be a blasphemy, because the Shopping Calculator is an
 > application resource which is safe and idempotent, in Restful
 > parlance, and we should have used the default GET verb/method.

 Now reload the `shopping.html` page and click again the `Calculate`
 button.
-You should now receive a message with the values of the input
+You should receive a plain text of the input values of the form.
-fields of the Shopping Calculator form.

 ![FictionShopping][8]